Kinto/kinto/docs/configuration/production.rst

 A detailed guide is :github:`available on the Kinto Wiki <Kinto/kinto/wiki/How-to-run-a-PostgreSQL-server%3F>`.

-Database Setup
+Database setup
 --------------

 *Kinto* default database name is set to ``postgres`` on ``localhost:5432``.
 To change it refer to `Creating a configuration file`_.

-To create a specific database for *kinto*:
+To create a specific database:

 .. code-block:: sql